Each webinar can be watched on its own, though it's recommended to follow them in the order they appear in the series.

 This session is worth a total of 1.5 CME Credits.
+Certificates will be delivered within 10 business days of submission of evaluation.

-Unit Three Asynchronous Webinars
+Unit Three Part One

 Objectives: